-The Allons enfants de la culture! operation launched in 2014 by the Comédie-Française, the Théâtre des Champs-Élysées, the Ecole Normale Supérieure (ENS) Ulm and the Internat de la réussite Jean Zay gives students of Classes Préparatoires, paired with students at the ENS, the opportunity to discover theatre and opera under the mentorship of an artist working on the three stages.
+The Allons enfants de la culture! is a civic-minded project associating the Comédie-Française, the Théâtre des Champs-Élysées, the Odéon - Théâtre de l'Europe, the Ecole Normale Supérieure (ENS) Ulm and the Internat de la réussite Jean Zay, open to students in preparatory classes for the grandes écoles, primarily those who are grant beneficiaries or from priority urban districts.
+Since its creation in 2013, this programme has given these students, paired with students from the ENS, the opportunity to discover theatre and opera under the mentorship of an artist.

 The Comédie-Française receives the support of the Caisse d’Epargne Ile-de-France for its cultural and educational activities.